simonesilvestroni/m2m-website/_posts/2019-04-13-strings-production-for-mally-harpaz-solo-album.md

 ---
-title: Strings production for Mally Harpaz solo album
+title: 'Strings production: ‘Zoom In Zoom Out’ by Mally Harpaz'
 date: '2019-04-13'
 last_modified_at: '2023-05-23 12:29:51'
 tags: